 Method – 3 Using a Digitally Connected Camera

-Step: 6 Click the shutter button, use a remote trigger, or the volume buttons on the earbuds to capture a long exposure shot.
+Step 6 Click the shutter button and use a remote trigger, or the volume buttons on the earbuds to capture a long exposure shot.

 Long Exposure Photography is all about experimenting.
 You can apply it to so many genres of photography, and your creativity only limits you.
 Long Exposure Photography is an excellent way of capturing exciting and unique images.
 However, it requires more planning than ‘regular’ photography, and mistakes may become even more visible.